k1132/dns_server/README.md

 # dns_server
-Simplified dns server implemented on Linux for the Operating Systems discipline.
+Simplified dns server implemented on Linux for the subject "Operating Systems".